medleyjs/medley/docs/Reply.md

 <a name="errors"></a>
 #### Errors
-If you pass to *send* an object that is an instance of *Error*, Fastify will automatically create an error structured as the following:
+If you pass to *send* an object that is an instance of *Error*, Medley will automatically create an error structured as the following:
 ```js
 {
   error: String        // the http error message